(also take a look at the FAQ page for answers to specific questions)

 - Note about UDP ports 2300-2400: unfortunately Windows Vista doesn't allow a range of ports to be entered.
 But instead of adding each port individually, just enter the first five or so, and usually Flight Simulator will pick one of those and it'll be fine (even if you have more than five players connected to the session).
 So repeat the steps above to add UDP 2300, 2301, 2302, 2303, and 2304.

-- Go to Control Panel / System and Security / Windows Firewall, and click "Advanced settings" on the left side of the page.
+- Click "Advanced settings" on the left side of the page.
 This will open a window named "Windows Firewall with Advanced Security".
 Maximize the window and then in the upper left, select "Inbound Rules".

 - In the upper right, click "New Rule", and enter the TCP ports first: